hashicorp/boundary/README.md

   This container will be shut down and removed (if possible) when the Controller is (gracefully) shut down.
 * The Controller will use an internal KMS with ephemeral keys

-**NOTE**: Do _not_ use the `main` branch except for dev or test cases.
-Boundary 0.10 introduced release branches which should be safe to track, however, migrations in `main` may be renumbered if needed.
-The Boundary team will not be able to provide assistance if running `main` over the long term results in migration breakages.

 If you have the following requirements met locally:
 - Golang v1.19 or greater